 Arcaea preserves a standard five-lane layout at the bottom in addition to a unique upper “sky input” zone!
 The notes appearing in the sky input zone are referred to as “sky notes” and “arc notes”.
 Fundamentally, sky notes are the same as regular notes, you just hit them to score.
 However, with arc notes, you will have to tap and hold and follow its shape.
 The arc itself can take various shapes and even twist at times, making the entire game much more dynamic and entertaining.

-Currently, there are about 120 songs (and counting) available in Arcaea, with the majority of the songs being a symphonic electronic combination.
+Currently, there are about 150 songs available in Arcaea with more songs added continuously, the majority of the songs take on a symphonic electronic theme.
 Pricing of the song packs is reasonably priced, like Cytus II, it sits around $1 per song.

 Alternatives to Arcaea

 “HATSUNE MIKU: COLORFUL STAGE!” provides an arsenal of splendid songs from the Vocaloid, niconico, and anime scene, but also trendy pop and rock songs.
 At first glance, the gameplay might look like your typical traditional rhythm game, although, the charts (level designs) are typically very creatively built as each note can vary in size on the horizontal length.
 Sometimes we see rather unusual and interesting charts because of this.